 1. The rejection of the biblical definitions of marriage and family.

 Today, the singular goal of relationships is happiness.
 We seek out a mate that we think will make us happy.
-However, according to the Bible, God’s goal for relationships is holiness (Ephesians 5:21-30).
+But, according to the Bible, God’s goal for relationships is holiness (Ephesians 5:21-30).

 We have moved so far away from the biblical definitions of home and family that I believe it will soon be considered a hate crime to even mention them.
 Isaiah 5:20 states, “What sorrow for those who say that evil is good and good is evil”

-The redefinition of marriage, the false ideas about love and happiness, and the rise of cohabitation and divorce are eroding the family.
+The redefinition of marriage, the ideology of love and happiness, and the rise of cohabitation and divorce are eroding our families.

 2. Overextended schedules due to misplaced priorities.

-Make no mistake, these kids have picked up the unspoken cue that they are the center of the known universe and that parents exist to transport, fund and support them.
+Children have picked up the unspoken cue that they are the center of the known universe.
+And their parents exist only to transport, fund and support them.

 The Psalmist wrote, “Teach us to number our days and recognize how few they are; help us to spend them as we should.”